Tutorial for LWPolylineΒΆ

 else these values are ignored.

-Start- and end-width only works if the DXF attribute dxf.const_width
+Start- and end width only works if the DXF attribute dxf.const_width

 is

-unset, to be sure delete it:
+unset, delete it to be sure it’s unset:

 # no exception will be raised if const_width is already unset: